bwt2/onex-welcome-pack/README.md

 - Aim Part A / B done by sat
 - Aim Part C done by sun
 - Finish prereading by friday
 - Haven't worked on a monorepo in a while, look for best monorepo structure
+- setup .env

 ### Part A
 - Start by doing through drizzle docs, write notes in obsidian